ajourneythroughdatascience/deep-dives/computer-science/regex-in-scala/regex-in-scala.md

 import scala.util.matching.Regex
 ```

+Where:
+- A
+- B
+- C

+## 2. Defining our main function

 Then, we'll define a main function and call it `readCSV`; this function will read our target CSV file.

 ---